- Home

 Local public safety has other tools that they use to alert the public.
 This includes the Emergency Alert Program used by the Dakota Communications Center.
 This mass phone notification system allows the public to register their cell phones to receive non-weather-related alerts on their phones when issued by local public safety officials.
 Sign up for the Emergency Alert Program.

 IGH PD is committed to the protection of the constitutional rights for all individuals and maintaining public order with an emphasis on respect, dignity and integrity.
 We want our residents and visitors to have a feeling of safety at all times.
-To accomplish this, we can be proactive in dealing with problems such as traffic complaints, thefts, burglaries, juvenile crime, drug problems, arson, and code enforcement issues.
+To accomplish this, we can be proactive in dealing with problems such as traffic complaints, thefts, burglaries, juvenile crime, drug problems, arson and code enforcement issues.
 An important tool of community-oriented policing and public safety services is to deal with the cause of crime and problems rather than the crime or problem itself.
 Another important detail is that we are dedicated to providing prompt and courteous service to our entire community, while creating an atmosphere of safe and secure neighborhoods.

 Find out more about our work in the community by reading our Annual Reports: